Gethe/wow-ui-source/README.markdown

       * Improved Hamstring now reduces the global cooldown on Hamstring by 0.5/1 seconds in addition to its current effects.

-      * Improved Slam increases Slam damage by 20/40%, up from 10/20%.

       * Juggernaut no longer adds 2 seconds to the Charge stun, but instead lowers the cooldown of Charge by 2 seconds (to 13 seconds total without the glyph).

       * Lambs to the Slaughter now causes Mortal Strike to refresh Rend in addition to its current effects.

-      * Mortal Strike damage has been increased to 175% weapon damage, up from 150%.

       * Strikes of Opportunity value per point of mastery has been increased by 10%.